Types of Disability Coverage: Short Term and Long Term

 Get Help Filing a Disability Claim

 If you feel you have a valid claim for STD or LTD benefits, it is best to file it as soon as possible to start the waiting period and get your benefits, if your claim is approved, sooner.
 However, it is always in your best interest—as with filing any insurance claim—to make sure you understand the process and have someone looking out for you while your insurance company is investigating and adjusting your claim.
-For this reason, we recommend you contact an experienced lawyer like our team at Taylor, Warren, Weidner & Hancock, to assist and educate you during the process and work to protect your rights.
+For this reason, we recommend you contact an experienced lawyer like our team at Taylor, Warren, Weidner, Hancock & Barnes, to assist and educate you during the process and work to protect your rights.

 Free Consultation